 Sponsor a box

 Getting to our goal of 100 sensors means that we need to pay for a lot of parts.
-If you’d like to sponsor the project by contributing to parts costs, event costs, or marketing costs it would be greatly appreciated.
+If you’d like to sponsor the project by contributing to parts, events, or marketing costs it would be greatly appreciated.